- What do I need to know about pain control?

 - Be sure only one doctor prescribes your pain medicine.
 If another doctor changes your medicine, the two doctors should discuss your treatment with each other.

 - Don’t run out of pain medicine.
-Remember that prescriptions are needed for opioid pain medicines – the doctor can’t call them in, and drugstores don’t always have them in stock.
+Remember that prescriptions are needed for opioid pain medicines – they can’t be called in and drugstores don’t always have them in stock.
 It can take a few days to get the medicine, so give yourself time for delays.